hutorovmv/dotnet-service-poc-1/README.md

 | `http://localhost:5050`          | PgAdmin                     | Database GUI               | Dev mode only                     | `admin@admin.com`  | `admin`           |

 ### 🔒 Https:

+> 🖊️ **Note**: On Windows you can use `npm run generate:certs` to generate both dotnet and client certs with PowerShell scripts (dotnet has to be installed).

 To avoid browser HTTPS warnings from the Swagger, generate and install `develpment.pfx` (password: `1111`) to Trusted Root Certification Authorities.
 This enables trusted HTTPS in development (`ASPNETCORE_ENVIRONMENT=Development`).